Japanese hibachi vegetable recipes | Delicious & healthy

 - Salt and pepper to taste

 The total time for this hibachi vegetable side dish is about 10 minutes.
-You just want to cook the vegetables until they are tender.
+You just want to cook the vegetables until they’re tender.
 You can then serve this dish over rice.
-Fresh chopped green onion sprinkled over this dish is also good.
+Fresh-chopped green onion sprinkled over this dish is also good!

-If you prefer noodles over rice or you want more of a variety to go alongside your hibachi vegetables, then hibachi noodles is a good contender.
+If you prefer noodles over rice, or you want more of a variety to go alongside your hibachi vegetables, then hibachi noodles are a good contender.

 - 1 pound linguine noodles